edX Online

 What is agriculture today?

 Agriculture is the science and practice of farming produce, cultivating soil, and raising livestock.
 It also involves adapting major sources of life, growth, and sustenance in a rapidly changing climate and economy.
 Food systems have shifted because natural resources have been affected by climate change and natural disasters.
-Understanding changing agricultural demands and technology can be useful to today’s farm operators.Footnote 1
+Understanding changing agricultural demands and technology can be useful to today’s farm operators.1

 Experts in agriculture have learned more about the outcomes of mass farming in the 20th century, including the dangers of pest control and the effects of specialty crops.
 The challenge for the agricultural sector is to manage sustainable development and apply new tools.
-Agricultural and food scientists leverage sophisticated technology to achieve a range of outcomes, from higher crop productivity to less chemical runoff .Footnote 2
+Agricultural and food scientists leverage sophisticated technology to achieve a range of outcomes, from higher crop productivity to less chemical runoff .2

-Browse online agriculture courses
+Browse online Agriculture Certificates

 Stand out in your field